Spokenvote/spokenvote/README.md

 Where possible please make your changes in small, cohesive commits.
 Send separate pull requests for each commit you feel is ready to be added to master.

-When doing a larger piece of work, such as the following, please use a branch so other can more easily review it.
+When doing a larger piece of work, such as the following, please use a branch so others can more easily review it.

 * The commit includes the addition of, or significant version changes of, gems or libraries used
 * The commit is a significant new feature or rewrite of an existing feature